 The brighter the star, the lower the apparent magnitude value assigned to it, with the most luminous given a negative number.
 In total there are 22 stars with magnitudes of between -1 and 1, making them the night sky’s brightest stars.
 In the meantime, there are 71 stars of 2nd magnitude, 190 stars of 3rd magnitude, 610 of 4th magnitude, 1,929 of 5th magnitude, and 5,946 of 6th magnitude.
 When we include another 3,150 stars at the limit of our visual acuity of magnitude +6.5, then this adds up to 9,096 naked-eye stars that it is possible to see in the night sky from both the northern and southern hemispheres combined.

-Here’s a bounty of up to 70 stars you can find, or at least that’s the most ever seen in the asterism known as the Great Square of Pegasus, depicted in the image at the top of this post.
+There’s a bounty of up to 70 stars you can find (or at least that’s the most ever seen) in the asterism known as the Great Square of Pegasus, depicted in the image at the top of this post.
 Back in the 19th century, German astronomer Johann Friedrich Julius Schmidt managed to count 102 stars with his acute eyesight alone while working at his observatory in Athens.
 For most people, spotting one star means you’re doing quite well at +4.4 magnitude, while 8 stars is magnitude +5.5, 13 stars is magnitude +6.0, and seeing the 23 stars as shown in the image would indicate a magnitude of +6.2.
-Spotting a total of 37 stars, however, means your seeing at the near naked-eye limit of +6.5 magnitude.
+Spotting a total of 37 stars, however, means you are seeing at the near naked-eye limit of +6.5 magnitude.

 The magnitude scale was invented by Greek astronomer Hipparchus in 129 BC, and it wasn’t until Galileo Galilei pointed his newly constructed refracting telescope to the heavens in 1609 that it became possible to see stars dimmer than 6th magnitude.
 As Galileo wrote in his treatise called Sidereus Nuncius (1610):